 - Your first step to avoid overstays is to plan your trip carefully.
 Remember the Schengen 90/180 rule, which only allows stays of 90 days within a 180-day framework.
 Detailed travel logs of your entry and exit dates help avoid confusion and ensure compliance.

-- Reminders are key to avoid overstaying your welcome.
+- Reminders are key to avoiding overstaying your welcome.
 Set a notification on a dynamic device or jot the date down on a paper calendar.
-Knowing your last possible day will make you leave Italy in time before exceeding your visa.
+Knowing your last possible day will help you leave Italy in time before exceeding your visa.

 - An effective schedule to make is booking an advance return ticket.
 Apart from compliance with the Italy visa rules and regulations, it also helps with a definite exit plan.

-- Make sure to keep copies of all visa docs, your passport and travel insurance.
-Maintaining them in digital or paper format in a cloud or physical location up to the international immigration point, and substantiating your compliance with Italy visa documents requirements in case of losing your papers or the doubt with immigration representatives.
+- Make sure to keep copies of all visa documents, your passport, and travel insurance.
+Maintaining them in digital or paper format in a cloud or physical location up to the international immigration point and substantiating your compliance with Italy visa document requirements if you lose your papers or have doubts with immigration representatives

 - If you’re unsure about visa rules, you can clarify this by consulting the Italian embassy or consulate for guidance before your trip.

-- If you frequently travel, make sure to always stay updated on the Italy visa policy changes.
-Visa rules and entry requirements vary between countries and change continuously, and being informed allows you to adjust your travel plans to each country, saving you money on fees that past users were not aware of, for example because they didn’t read all the information on the website.
+- If you frequently travel, be sure to stay updated on the changes in Italy’s visa policy.
+Visa rules and entry requirements vary between countries and change continuously, and being informed allows you to adjust your travel plans to each country, saving you money on fees that past users were not aware of, for example, because they didn’t read all the information on the website.

 - If you intend to stay longer, applying for a visa extension before your initial visa expires will save you and balance legal issues.